ChrisDeFreitas/ElasticStack/README.md

 -- 2. requires installation steps on remote host for Metricbeat and Filebeat

 ## Next
+- done for now.
+Will re-visit in a few months to check on Kibana documentation for "Aggregation-based visualization/Metric editor", which does not exist in the public domain right now.
 - verify Metricbeat.System dashboards are accurate
 - determine what "process.cgroups.enabled: true" does.
 The data can be viewed in Discovery but I thought it would show up in the "[Metricbeat System] Host Services Overview" dashboard, but the Visualizations for "Top Services By Memory Usage", "Top Services By Task Count", and "Service Memory Use Over Time" are empty.
 - setup Windows monitoring